- Top 5 Best Saw Horses Comparison

 - How to buy the best sawhorse

-But before reviewing the list of the best saw horses, let us start by understanding what a sawhorse is.
+Above is the list of 5 best saw horses, let us start by understanding what a sawhorse is now.

 What is a sawhorse?